 Virtual bookkeeping is especially helpful if your business mostly deals with digital transactions rather than cash.
 While a virtual bookkeeper can handle cash transactions, it’s faster and easier for them to categorize digital transactions (like credit card, debit, Shopify, and Paypal transactions).

 Virtual bookkeeping vs. local bookkeeping

 Traditionally, local bookkeepers have been the first choice for small businesses.
-In the past, you’d hire a bookkeeper in your community—either an individual working for themselves, or an employee at a bookkeeping firm.
-Then, you’d deliver your transaction records each month, and they’d enter and categorize everything for you.
+In the past, you’d hire a bookkeeper in your community—either an individual working for themselves or someone at a bookkeeping firm.
+Then, you’d deliver your financial transaction records each month, and they’d handle all the data entry for you.

-Now, most local bookkeepers use software.
-By synching up with your bank and credit card accounts, they can automatically record transactions for you, categorize them, and create financial reports.
+These days, most local options use the same bookkeeping software as virtual bookkeepers.
+By syncing up with your bank accounts and credit cards, the software allows bookkeepers to automatically record transactions, categorize them, and create financial reports.

 In fact, you may find you rarely need to meet with your local bookkeeper in person.
-Local bookkeepers and virtual bookkeepers are becoming more and more alike in the services they offer, and how they offer them.
+That’s because local and virtual bookkeepers are becoming more and more alike in both their services and how they offer them.
 But there are still a few differences.